LCIF Icon - Disaster Relief

 In almost every disaster situation, response activity is coordinated by a Response Team.
 In communities, emergency management can be organized by different entities.
 Some communities have Offices of Emergency Management.
 In others, it is organized under the fire or police departments.

 Never self-deploy!
 Work with a trusted partner.
 Lions International is not a first responder organization.
+Plans are underway to create a unified team in Virginia.

 Clubs that are interested in response should partner with local response organizations.